Heukseok station

 Heukseok (Chung-Ang Univ.)
 Station is a station on Line 9 of the Seoul Subway.

-Prior to its opening, Sangdo Station in Line 7's subname was also Chung-Ang, but Heuskseok was near the Chung-Ang University.
-University Metro drivers and employers were conferenced, resulting in Sangdo Station's subname being removed.
+Prior to its opening, Sangdo Station in Line 7's subname was also Chung-Ang, but Heukseok was near the Chung-Ang University.
+University Metro drivers and employees were conferenced, resulting in Sangdo Station's subname being removed.
 The subname 'Chung Ang Univ' is now in Heukseok.